Vale-Mais/birthdays/README.md

 python main.py "Albert Einstein"
 ```

-In this case, since the band is in the archive, the output will be:
+In this case, since the name is in the database, the output will be:

 ```bash
 The birthday of  Albert Einstein is  03/14/1879